-Cruise travel agents and experienced cruisers all say that one of the most frequently asked questions they get from first-time cruisers is, "What kind of clothes should I take?"
-The answer to this question has become more complicated as our culture has evolved into a more casual society.
-Many old timers would agree they would have never thought that most traditional office workplaces would now allow business casual or even casual dress.
-In addition, more and more people work at home, using a telephone and Internet access to do their jobs and meet with colleagues or clients.
+Travel agents and experienced cruisers agree that the most frequently asked question they get from first-time cruisers involves appropriate wardrobe.
+The answer has become complicated as our culture evolved into a more casual society.
+Many older folks agree, they never imagined most traditional offices would now allow business casual, or even casual, dress codes.
+Additionally, more people work at home or telecommute these days.

-Cruise lines are making an attempt to match what is going on in the work place.
-If passengers aren't having to buy dress clothes for work, they might not want to buy an entire new wardrobe just for their vacation.
-In addition, to attract younger cruisers, ships believe they need to provide more flexibility for passengers in dress, shore excursions, and shipboard activities.
-Finally, people today are much more likely to express their individuality and diversity than they were when the first cruise ships started sailing in the 1970's.
+Cruise lines are attempting to match workplace attire changes.
+If passengers don't buy dress clothes for work, they may not want to buy new wardrobe for vacation.
+In addition, to attract younger cruisers, ships are providing more flexibility for passengers in dress, shore excursions, and shipboard activities.
+Finally, people today are much more likely to express their individuality and diversity than they were when the first cruise ships started sailing in the 1970s.

-You will see sport coats and collared shirts on most men and pants suits or casual dresses on the women if you are on a ship that features "country club" or cruise casual for the entire cruise.
-Sometimes at the captain's dinner, it will be a little more dressy, but as noted before, you will see a diversity in dress.
+You will see sport coats and collared shirts on most men and pants suits or casual dresses on the women if you are on a ship that features country club or cruise casual.
+Sometimes at the captain's dinner, it will be more dressy, but as noted before, you will see diversity in dress.

 Always confirm dress codes for dinner before you book.
 Your travel agent, cruise line, or Internet bulletin boards/forums should help determine the appropriate dress code.
 With all the cruise ship experiences available, there is something for everyone, no doubt.